The 2nd article in the series: 7 reasons to choose organic – an in-depth look at the issue of organic vs conventional produce.

 Can GM crops fight malnourishment, create healthier fruits & vegetables, feed the growing population, keep food prices affordable and farming sustainable, all more effectively, more cheaply and faster than other traditional breeding programs?

 Or do they have a questionable record of safety, along with inadequate testing and regulatory processes?
-And these are resulting in negative impacts on the environment, biodiversity and your health.
+And are therefore resulting in negative impacts on the environment, biodiversity, and your health.

 A recent report by the USA National Academy of Sciences (NAS) brought a curious mix of headlines from worldwide media.
 These ranged from enthusiastic claims that 300 Nobel Prize winners have declared GM foods to be safe and able to deliver higher yields for farmers, to more considered stories that discussed the report’s call for increased transparency around regulations and testing.